-Let's take a whistle-stop tour of the evolution of social media.
-You can also check out this helpful infographic history of social media timeline on this very subject by Zenesys.
+Let's take a whistle-stop tour of the evolution of social media platforms.
+You can also check out this helpful infographic history of social media platforms' by Zenesys.

 Human beings are social creatures, we thrive on, and in fact need, social interactions to maintain a healthy life and mind.

-Social media taps into these primal needs of human beings and it should come as no surprise that social media sites and social media apps are so popular today.
+Social media taps into these primal needs and so it should come as no surprise that social media sites and social media apps are so popular today.

 But there is more to them than that.
-Social media sites/apps offer users some valuable opportunities.
+Social media apps offer users some valuable features.

-- They provide a platform to meet new people and make friends often cross international borders
+- They provide a platform to meet new people and make friends across international borders.

-- They are free (but as we all know "if there is no product to buy you are the product")
+- They are free to use (but as we all know "if there is no product to buy you are the product").

-- Other networks like Twitter have become a valuable way to get fast and real-time news on a situation.
-Often this information can be seen 'raw' without any traditional media bias or opinion mixed in.
+- Networks like Twitter have become a valuable way to get real-time (occasionally true) news.
+Often this information can be seen 'raw,' without any traditional media bias or opinion mixed in.

-With the rise in popularity of early social media sites, it was only a matter of time before business took notice of the growing trend.
+With the rise in popularity of early social media platforms, it was only a matter of time before business took notice of the growing trend.

-Savvy entrepreneurs quickly jumped on the wagon to promote themselves and products eventually evolving into the mass social media marketing industry we are all familiar with today.
+Savvy entrepreneurs quickly jumped on the wagon to promote themselves and their (or others') products, eventually evolving into the mass social media marketing industry we are all familiar with today.

-Businesses and private individuals have seen the importance and reach social media has.
+Businesses and private individuals have seen the importance and reach of social media.
 Some have even managed to use it to make a pretty decent living.